-When the district conducts instruction in hybrid mode, using the A/B schedule with a four-hour day of instruction, the YMCA will operate from 12:30 until 6:00 p.m.
-When full day every day in school instruction resumes, before care will be added, by the YMCA in each of our elementary schools.
+When the district conducts instruction in hybrid mode, using the A/B schedule with a four-hour day of instruction, the YMCA will operate from 12:30 until 6:00 p.m at available locations as long as they have the staffing ability to do so at available locations.
+When full day every day in school instruction resumes, before care may be added, by the YMCA at available locations.
 The program will be designated to certain areas in each building which will be cleaned prior to and after each use.
 Additionally, the YMCA is looking into off site locations for childcare for students who are not scheduled to attend school on that day